Connection matrices in combinatorial topological dynamics: Connection matrices for Forman's gradient vector fields

 In the sequel, whenever~$\cV$ is clear from the context, we drop the subscript in~$\Phi_\cV$.
 Note that $\Phi$ is a degree zero module homomorphism which satisfies the identity $\Phi\bdy=\bdy+\bdy\Gamma\bdy=\bdy\Phi$.
 Hence, $\Phi$ is a chain map.
-We have the following proposition. \begin{prop} Suppose that~$X$ is a regular Lefschetz complex and~$\cV$ is a combinatorial vector field on~$X$.
-Then for all $x\in X$ we have
+The definition of the combinatorial flow is illustrated in the following example.

+\begin{ex}[{\em Three Forman gradient vector fields}] {\em We return to the setting of Example~\ref{ex:formangradient-1}, where we introduced the three combinatorial vector fields shown in Figure~\ref{fig:periodicex123}.
+For this, consider the underlying simplicial complex~$X$ as a Lefschetz complex with $\ZZ_2$-coefficients, that is, the simplices making up the complex~$X$ are not oriented.

+In order to describe the action of the combinatorial flows~$\Phi$ associated with the two gradient combinatorial vector fields shown in Figure~\ref{fig:phiex}, one first needs to understand the chain map~$\Gamma$ defined in~\eqref{eq:Gamma-def}.
+It can easily be seen that due to the used $\ZZ_2$-coefficients, the image~$\Gamma(x)$ is nonzero if and only if $x = x^- \neq x^+$, and in this case we have~$\Gamma(x^-) = x^+$.

+With this, we can now turn our attention to a few sample combinatorial flow computations.
+We begin by considering the combinatorial vector field~$\cV_1$ shown in the left panel of Figure~\ref{fig:phiex}.
+For the edge~$\bB\bD$ one obtains

+and this is illustrated in the left image of Figure~\ref{fig:phiex}.
+The edge~$\bB\bD$ is shown in yellow, while the chain~$\Phi_1(\bB\bD)$ is drawn in blue.
+Notice that the action of the combinatorial flow~$\Phi_1$ encodes potential solution paths of the combinatorial vector field~$\cV_1$ starting at~$\bB\bD$.

+For the gradient combinatorial vector field~$\cV_2$ shown in the right panel of Figure~\ref{fig:phiex} we consider two examples.
+First, the edge~$\bF\bG$ has the image